Updated 8/21/2013: Home sells for $1,025,000.

 The master bedroom and bathroom provide a light-filled atmospheres as sunlight cascades through the clerestory windows and sliding glass doors.
 Outside of the master bedroom is a patio area that leads to the pool and spa.

+The home needs a little attention as the wood beams and roof could use some care and restoration.
+The original sliders are in fine working condition and move seamlessly light across the tracks.
+The pool and spa may also need some attention and resurfacing.
+Throughout the home there are signs of wear and tear, but with a little love, this architectural design could be brought into the the new century.
 The house sits on a sizable 7,908 square foot lot.
 There is conversation of this home qualifying for the Mills Act where upon a homeowner can save up to 60-70% in property taxes.
 In order to apply for the Mills Act, this home will require some love and attention to receive a Landmark status prior to any Mills application consideration, but it's there and waiting for the new owner to embrace.

 biography